 RETHINKING The Future of Our Escarpment PitSense is a community of people organized to respond to proposals for further increases in the number and size of aggregate operations in Caledon.
 We are opposed to the continuing 'Domino Effect' growth of open pit mines and quarries in the agricultural and rural residential areas of the Niagara Escarpment and UNESCO World Biosphere Reserve.

-The map on the left shows the areas designated for future extraction of aggregate and stone.
+The map on the left (from Caledon's SCHEDULE 'L' map) shows some areas designated for future extraction of aggregate and stone.
 As can be seen from the area proposed for the McCormick pit, there are aggregate deposits outside the designated 'resource' and 'reserve' boundaries that are being targeted by aggregate companies.
 All the properties IN AND OUTSIDE the designated areas are at risk.

 Click on maps to enlarge